SnoopJ/playground/python/module_vs_package/README.md

 This sample attempts to demonstrate the difference between a Python _module_ and a Python _package_.

 A [_module_](https://docs.python.org/3/glossary.html#term-module) is a 'box' that holds Python code.
 The most common way to create a module is a plain old `.py` file.

 A [_package_](https://docs.python.org/3/glossary.html#term-package) is a **special kind** of module that may contain other modules or packages.
+The most common way to create a package is to create a directory containing an `__init__.py`, which is a special filename recognized by the interpreter.
 Continuing the 'box' analogy, you can think of a package as a box that might hold other boxes.